Mary Robinson: Early life and background (1944–1969)

 Born in Ballina, County Mayo in 1944, she is the daughter of two medical doctors.
 Her father was Aubrey Bourke, of Ballina, while her mother was Tessa Bourke from Carndonagh in Inishowen, County Donegal.
 Mary was raised, along with her brothers, at Victoria House (Numbers 1 and 2 Victoria Terrace), her parents' residence in the centre of Ballina.
 Her family had links with many diverse political strands in Ireland.
 One ancestor was a leading activist in the Irish National Land League of Mayo and the Irish Republican Brotherhood (IRB); an uncle, Sir Paget John Bourke, was knighted by Queen Elizabeth II after a career as a judge in the Colonial Service; while another relative was a Catholic nun.
 Some branches of the family were members of the Anglican Church of Ireland while others were Catholics.
 More distant relatives included William Liath de Burgh, Tibbot MacWalter Kittagh Bourke, and Charles Bourke.

 She attended Mount Anville Secondary School in Dublin and studied law at Trinity College Dublin (where she was elected a scholar in 1965).
-As the Catholic Church's ban on Catholics attending Trinity was still in place at the time of Bourke's application, her parents had to first request permission from Archbishop McQuaid to allow her to attend.
+As the Irish Catholic Church's ban on Catholics attending Trinity was still in place at the time of Bourke's application, her parents had to first request permission from Archbishop McQuaid to allow her to attend.
 She was one of three women in her class in Trinity, and graduated in 1967 with first-class honours.
 An outspoken critic of some Catholic church teachings, during her inaugural address as auditor of the Dublin University Law Society in 1967 she advocated removing the prohibition of divorce from the Irish Constitution, eliminating the ban on the use of contraceptives, and decriminalizing homosexuality and suicide.
 She furthered her studies at the King's Inns and was called to the Irish Bar in 1967.
 She was awarded a fellowship to attend Harvard Law School, receiving an LL.M in 1968.